Academic Year 2014-2015

 3. Main courses

 The courses in this 40-credit programme are taught by highly qualified resident professors and recognized international visiting professors.
-The core courses explore a range of conceptual/analytical perspectives in understanding the theory and practice of peace education in a world of complex and escalating conflicts and violence.
-Various courses in the programme include education for disarmament, social justice and development, intercultural understanding, human rights, gender equality, sustainability and emergencies.
-A concluding course provides practical ideas for effective and creative design and teaching of peace-related curricula for all levels of formal schooling and nonformal peace education programmes of government/nongovernment agencies and community organizations.
-During the final term, participants are expected to complete their programme at UPeace main campus or in field-study locations through an Independent Research Project or an Internship experience with a relevant agency or organization whose goals and programs include a focus on peace education.
+The core courses explore a comprehensive range of conceptual/analytical perspectives in understanding the theory and practice of peace education in a world of complex and escalating conflicts and violence.
+Various courses in the programme include education for disarmament, social justice and development, intercultural understanding, human rights, gender equality, sustainability and emergencies, and inner peace.
+A concluding course provides practical ideas for effective and creative design and teaching of peace-related curricula for all levels of formal schooling and nonformal peace education programmes of government and nongovernment agencies and community organizations.
+During the final term, participants are expected to complete their programme at UPEACE main campus or in field-study locations through an Independent Research Project or an Internship experience with a relevant agency or organization whose goals and programs include a focus on peace education.

-- UPE DIL 6023 Contemporary Challenges to Peace – Conference (1 credit)
+- UPE PCS 6003 Contemporary Challenges to Peace (1 Credit) – Student-led Conference

 For complete course descriptions, course calendar and information about the professors, please follow this link: http://www.upeace.org/calendar